MHaringa/insurancerating/docs/reference/edit_smoothing.md

   Optional numeric values giving the start and end of the source-variable interval to modify.
 For `adjustment`, either value may be omitted to use the beginning or end of the available smoothing range.
+For `slope_adjustment`, `from` is the required anchor and `to` must remain `NULL`.
 Explicit target-value and control-point edits require both values.

 - from_value, to_value: